 - 3 eggs

 - 2 cups of whole milk or 1 cup milk + 1 cup half and half

 Slice the fruit (with skin still on) and place in bottom of an 8 x 8 pan.

 Sprinkle fruit with 2 tablespoons white sugar.

-Combine flour, milk, vanilla, and eggs until completely combined.
+Combine flour, sugar, milk, vanilla, and eggs until completely combined.

 Pour batter over the top of the fruit.

 Bake for 45-55 minutes, until the top is golden brown.

 Best served warm, but you can also serve it cold.